top of page

 • Grow without guilt.

 Grace and accountability can coexist.
-You can hold space for truth and tenderness at the same time.
+You can create space for truth and tenderness simultaneously.

 “The goal isn’t to avoid conflict; it’s to navigate it without causing more harm.”